List of international games played by NHL teams: 1981 DN-Cup

 In 1981, the New York Rangers and the Washington Capitals participated in the round-robin DN-Cup in Sweden with Swedish teams Västra Frölunda, AIK, and Djurgården.
 The New York won the tournament with a 4–0–0 record, ahead of AIK, Västra Frölunda, Washington (1–3–0) and Djurgården.
 The list of DN-Cup games excludes three games played without NHL participation.
+(Note: Other games: